eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

 ...
 ```

-We can also remotely request the workload states from the fleet connector by sending a message to the topic `vehicle/1/state/req`.
-Our fleet connector requires the object field mask in the message to we send `["workloadStates"]`:
+We can also remotely request the workload states from the fleet connector by sending a message to the `vehicle/1/state/req` topic.
+Our fleet connector requires the object field mask in the message and so we send `["workloadStates"]`:

 ```shell
 TOPIC=vehicle/1/state/req